joevbruno/react-training/Intro.md

 }
 ```

-Yay, maybe something like that, but we need some way to connect what is happening in the render functions with our state.
+OK, maybe something like that, but we need some way to connect what is happening in the render functions with our state.
 More specifically,
 we need to connect something like our `onClick` button event with a function that will alter the `state`.
 Something like this should do:

 ```